Nikitos787/users-restful-application/README.md

 > Make sure to configure the necessary properties in `application.properties` for tests.

 > User can register/login/update own info, search other users.
-But only Admin can find user by id or delete user
+But only Admin can also find user by id or delete user

 ## API Endpoints